Ecotrust/ucsrb/README.md

 * Veg Units
 * climate data

-upload them to the data file you just created
+upload them to the data folder you just created

 #### Wrap up the tool installation